RadCraftplay/boomer/README.md

 ## Requirements

 - Windows (Linux will probably work if you modify ```SpeechProvider.__init__().set_voice``` function to detect language correctly.
 Had to implement it that way to set language on Windows 11)
-- Python (>=3.9 should work fine, unsure about the older versions due to multiple dependencies)
+- Python (>=3.9 should work fine, the older versions might not work due to multiple dependencies)

 ## Quick start